Report: Low-income Students Misinformed About Costs And Benefits of Private Loans

-As incoming college students continue to borrow from private lenders to combat rising tuition costs, low-income undergraduate students are among the least informed about the financial aid process, according to a new report released today (Friday) by the Institute for Higher Education Policy.
+Low-income undergraduate students are among the least informed about the financial aid process and are more likely to take out private loans to pay for school, according to a new report by the Institute for Higher Education Policy.

 In “The Future of Private Loans: Who Is Borrowing, and Why?” the authors say it is crucial for these students to learn about the pros and cons of private loan borrowing before continuing their postsecondary education.

-Currently, the report says, 83 percent of private loan borrowers are undergraduate students, 9 percent are graduate students, 7 percent are professional students and 1 percent are postbaccalaureate students not in a degree program.
+Ten years ago, private loans accounted for less than 5 percent of all student loans; now, private lenders control 19 percent of the student loan market.
+Currently, 83 percent of private loan borrowers are undergraduate students, 9 percent are graduate students, 7 percent are professional students and 1 percent are post baccalaureate students not in a degree program.
 Students seeking professional degrees tend to borrow the most money, nearly $11,000 a year, according to the report.
 By comparison, graduate students borrow more than $8,000 a year and undergraduates borrow about $6,000.

-However, the report says not all borrowers take out the maximum amount of Stafford aid available to them or receive a Stafford loan at all.
+However, the report says not all borrowers take out the maximum amount of federal Stafford aid available to them, and some don’t take out a Stafford loan at all.
 According to data collected by the U.S. Department of Education in 2003-2004, 82 percent of dependent private borrowers and 53 percent of independent private borrowers received the maximum Stafford amount.

 The report says it is difficult to predict the future of private loans, but students will continue to supplement financial aid with private loans as long as there is a continuing gap between financial aid packages and tuition costs.

 — By Shilpa Banerji